Day 1 - Depart U.S. / Fly overnight to Munich

 perfect place to end our journey.

-Our festive farewell dinner is at a local restaurant, where
+Our festive farewell dinner is at a local restaurant at the harbor, where

 Day 9 - Constance / Free time / VBT No-Air Package ends